-15 The study was conducted atover a pasture site near Baldry, a rural township in the central-west of New South Wales, Australia.
+The study was conducted over a pasture site near Baldry, a rural township in the central-west of New South Wales, Australia.
 The site is classified as a semi-arid region with latitude -32.87 degrees, longitude 148.52 degrees, and an elevation of 438 m above mean sea level.
-The Baldry experimental catchment formed part of the Australian National Cosmic Ray Soil Moisture Monitoring Facility (CosmOz) network, established by the Commonwealth Scientific and Industrial Research Organization (CSIRO) (Hawdon et al. 2014)(Hawdon et al. 2014).
-A COSMOS-probeCNRP was put in place at the site in March 2011, complimenting existing meteorological and soil moisture sensors, as well as an eddy-covariance flux tower.
+The Baldry experimental catchment formed part of the Australian National Cosmic Ray Soil Moisture Monitoring Facility (CosmOz) network, established by the Commonwealth Scientific and Industrial Research Organization (CSIRO) (Hawdon et al. 2014).
+A CNRP was put in place at the site in March 2011, complimenting existing meteorological and soil moisture sensors, as well as an eddy-covariance flux tower.
 Figure 1 details the location of the Baldry test site.
-Further details regarding the instrumentation at the Baldry test site and the CosmOz network in general are provided by Hawdon et al. (2014)Hawdon et al. (2014)Hawdon et al. (2014).
+Further details regarding the instrumentation at the Baldry test site and the CosmOz network in general are provided by Hawdon et al. (2014) (see also http://cosmoz.csiro.au/sensor-information/?SiteNo=1).